11. How to Build Your Baby's Brain by Gail Gross

 16. Brainstorm by Daniel J. Siegel MD

-The book tells us: adolescence is both a confusing and incredible period of life, which lasts from about 12 to 24 years old.
+The book tells us: that adolescence is both a confusing and incredible period of life, which lasts from about 12 to 24 years old.
 Across cultures, adolescence is seen as a huge challenge, both for the adolescent child and for the adults who help and support them.

 Children in adolescence have four essential characteristics: they seek novelty, actively participate in society, have strong emotions, and continue to explore creatively.